Summary

 What other sleep problems can a child suffer from?

 Although snoring and sleep apnoea are common conditions, children may also suffer from other sleep disorders.
 Parasomnias such as Sleep Walking and Sleep Terrors are common in childhood and can be distressing to the child and parent.
-Underlying medical conditions such as epilepsy, asthma or cystic fibrosis may also cause sleeping problems.
-See these pages for more: Sleep Problems and Sleep Disorders in School Aged Children and Behavioural Sleep Problems in School Aged Children.
+Underlying medical conditions such as epilepsy and asthma may also cause sleeping problems.
+See these pages for more; Sleep Problems and Sleep Disorders in School Aged Children and Behavioural Sleep Problems in School Aged Children.

 Should I seek help?